wojtask/clrs4e-solutions/README.md

 ### History

-The origins of the project date back to 2005, when I started solving exercises by pen and paper, during studying algorithms as a preparation for participating in the Polish Olympiad in Informatics.
+The origins of the project date back to 2005, when I started solving exercises by pen and paper, while studying algorithms as a preparation for participating in the Polish Olympiad in Informatics.
 I was relying on the Polish translation of the textbook's second edition, titled *Wprowadzenie do algorytmów*, and my solutions were in Polish as well.